canonical/sphinx-docs-starter-pack/docs/how-to/optional-customisation/customise-pdf.rst

 Any additions or changes to the default settings of LaTeX elements in the PDF document requires overriding the default template.

-1. Download the default template file `latex_elements_template.txt <https://github.com/canonical/canonical-sphinx/blob/main/canonical_sphinx/theme/PDF/latex_elements_template.txt>`_ from the ``canonical/canonical-sphinx`` GitHub repository, and save it to your project directory.
-For example, at :file:`.sphinx/latex_elements_custom.txt`.
+1. Download the default template file `latex_elements_template.txt <https://github.com/canonical/canonical-sphinx/blob/main/canonical_sphinx/theme/PDF/latex_elements_template.txt>`_ from the ``canonical/canonical-sphinx`` GitHub repository, and save it to your documentation project directory.
+For example, at :file:`_utils/latex_elements_custom.txt`.

 2. In the Python dictionary, add or modify the LaTeX elements you want to change.
 Details of changing the dictionary are covered in the sub-sections below.